 But there is a solution, and it surpasses even the greatest of self-help books.
 God in his great love has given us a way out.
 You can rise up and challenge those lies by marinating in the truth of your new identity as a child of God.

-- Don’t stop there: It’s not enough to recognize the lies – you must rise up and take action steps to challenge them.
-You must also build your self-control muscle by responding as God’s child rather than reacting out of your past.
+Don’t stop there: It’s not enough to recognize the lies – you must rise up and take action steps to challenge them.
+You must also build your self-control muscle.